NLP4H/website/content/blog/MS_BERT_intro.md

 In order to use our MS-BERT model in a relevant clinical task, we developed a model using the  [AllenNLP](https://allennlp.org/) framework.
 AllenNLP is an open-source NLP library that offers a variety of state of the art models and tools built on top of a PyTorch implementation.

-For a more in-depth guide on this process check out our [tutorial](MEDIUM POST TO COME)
+_For a more in-depth guide on this process check out our [tutorial](MEDIUM POST TO COME)._

 ### Step 3: From Clinical Note to Chunk-Level Embedding(s)

 Most transformer models have a context length limited to a number of sub-word tokens (512 in case of BlueBERT and MS-BERT).
 However, the consult notes are often significantly longer than that.
 In order to address this, we split each tokenized note into chunks of the maximum context length, with the last one potentially being smaller.
 We use our MS-BERT model to generate chunk-level embeddings which results in a variable length output sequence of 768 dimensional chunk embedding vectors.
 Note that this chunking process is automated by AllenNLP as demonstrated in Step 5.

-To tokenize your data use the following code but on your notes:
+_To tokenize your data use the following code but on your notes:_

 ```py {linenos=table}
 import transformers